Time Will Tell (Hikaru Utada song): Promotion and cover versions

 An accompanying music video was directed and produced by Tomu Izawa, and despite Utada's previous musical work, it is their visual debut.
-It depicts the singer in a red and white room singing the track, whilst a pictorial slideshow of them is played throughout the visual.
+It depicts the singer in a red and white room singing the track while a pictorial slideshow of them is played throughout the visual.
 The clip was included on their 1999 DVD collection Singles Clip Collection Vol. 1, and subsequently on the 15th anniversary edition of First Love, which included all the visuals from the record.
-In order to promote the single, Utada performed it on two concert tours; its first appearance was their Bohemian Summer Tour in 2000, where it was scheduled as one of the opening numbers.
-11 years later, its most recent appearance was on their December 2010 show Wild Life.
+In order to promote the single, Utada performed it on two concert tours; its first appearance was during their Bohemian Summer tour in 2000, where it was scheduled as one of the opening numbers.
+11 years later, its most recent appearance was during their December 2010 show Wild Life.
 In 2014, musicians Tofubeats and Bonnie Pink collaborated to record the song for Utada Hikaru no Uta, a tribute album celebrating 15 years since Utada's debut.
 Tofubeats took only three hours to create the backing track for the cover.